Improper Relationship Between an Educator and Student

 Attorney for Improper Educator-Student Relationship in Georgetown, TX

 If you were arrested or think that you might be under investigation for allegedly having an improper relationship with a student in Central Texas, it will be in your best interest to refuse to make any kind of statement to authorities until you have legal representation.
-Law Office of Michael J. Price aggressively defends school employees accused of sex crimes in Benton, Harker Heights, Leander, Taylor, Hutto, and many surrounding areas of Williamson County and Bell County.
+Law Office of Price & Wiggins, P.C. aggressively defends school employees accused of sex crimes in Benton, Harker Heights, Leander, Taylor, Hutto, and many surrounding areas of Williamson County and Bell County.

 Michael J. Price is an experienced criminal defense lawyer in Georgetown who can fight to help you achieve the most favorable outcome to your case, including possibly getting the criminal charges reduced or dismissed.
 Call (512) 354-1880 today to have our attorney review your case and answer all of your legal questions during a free, confidential consultation.